LTLA/BiocWorkflow2015/bioC/chipseqDB.md

     meta <- elementMetadata(out.ranges)
     elementMetadata(out.ranges) <- data.frame(meta, anno)

-The top-ranked DB event will be visualized here.
-This corresponds to a simple DB event, as all windows are changing in the same direction, i.e., up in the WT.
+One of the top-ranked DB regions will be visualized here.
+This corresponds to a simple DB event as all windows are changing in the same direction, i.e., up in the WT.
 The binding region is also quite small relative to some of the H3K9ac examples, consistent with sharp TF binding to a specific recognition site.

     o <- order(out.ranges$PValue)
-    cur.region <- out.ranges[o[1]]
+    cur.region <- out.ranges[o[2]]
     cur.region

     ## GRanges object with 1 range and 10 metadata columns:
     ##       seqnames               ranges strand |  nWindows  logFC.up
     ##          <Rle>            <IRanges>  <Rle> | <integer> <integer>
     ##   [1]    chr16 [70313851, 70314860]      * |        21        21
     ##       logFC.down            PValue          FDR  best.pos best.logFC
     ##        <integer>         <numeric>    <numeric> <integer>  <numeric>
-    ##   [1]          0 0.0000001802112 0.00348259  70314405   5.273053
+    ##   [1]          0 0.000000006176636 0.0001772973  70314555   4.546375
     ##          overlap     left    right
     ##         <factor> <factor> <factor>
     ##   [1] Gbe1|0-1|+